-Yellowstone National Park is a park, per se, but not the normal, middle of the city, lots of squirrels and rabbits, throw around a Frisbee, kind of park.
+Yellowstone National Park is a park, but not the normal, middle-of-the-city, lots-of-squirrels, throw-around-a-Frisbee, kind of park.
 It’s far bigger (3,468 square miles in fact) and far, far wilder.
 This landscape of boiling ponds and rugged hills is beautiful, but it’s also dangerous—and unpredictable.
 Among the most unpredictable features, along with those geysers that randomly spout once every 75 years, are the animals.

 Can I pet the wild animals?

 It might seem obvious that grizzly bears, wolves and coyotes—you know, animals with big teeth—are capable of inflicting bodily harm, but those seemingly docile mammals like moose, elk and bison have just as fierce a temper.
 Stay at least 100 yards away from bears and wolves and at least 25 yards away from other large mammals like bison, elk, bighorn sheep, deer, moose and coyotes.

 Bison might look heavy and slow, but they’re surprisingly fast: three times faster than humans can run.
 Each year Yellowstone visitors are gored and some have even been killed by these mighty animals.
 Stay safe, and stay in your car when viewing them.
 Yep, that means petting them is off limits, no matter how impressive that picture might look on Facebook.

 Don’t approach animals.
 If it changes its behavior because of your presence, you’re too close.
 Sure they may seem calm, tame even, but their disposition is toddler-like in that it can change in a second.
 Always obey instructions given by park staff on the scene.